-MES 596 Internship - Students may participate in an internship with a natural resource management agency or non-profit organization.
+MES 596 Internship - Students may participate in an internship with a natural resource management agency or non-profit organization such as VIMAS through the Youth Ocean Explorers Summer Program.
 Written proposals for the internship must be developed by the student and the prospective agency supervisor and submitted to the Graduate Program Coordinator and the student’s advisory committee for approval at least four weeks prior to the start of the internship.
 A maximum of four (4) credits can be earned, the number of credits being determined by the duration of the experience.
 Variable hours.

 MES 567 Pedagogy and Mentoring - Introduction to techniques designed to enhance the undergraduate learning experience, including recent research on cognition and how the findings of this research can be incorporated into the teaching of undergraduate laboratory sections, supplemental instruction, and mentoring of undergraduate researchers.
 Students will have the opportunity to practice techniques and obtain feedback on the effectiveness of their instruction.
 Other topics to be discussed will include UVI policies, use of technology in teaching, ethical issues, such as confidentiality, sexual harassment, and academic integrity.
 One 50 minute lecture per week, or 750 minutes of contact time distributed as necessary if offered during summer session.
 (F)